The difference between genuine and

 Are gifts and lump sums considered non-genuine or genuine?

-Funds that have been gifted to you are usually considered as non-genuine savings.
-However, if you leave these untouched in a savings account for at least three months, then these could be considered genuine savings by some lenders.
+Generally, gifted funds are considered non-genuine savings.
+However, if you leave them untouched in a savings account for three months or more, some lenders may treat them as genuine.

 What can I do with non-genuine savings

-If your savings are non-genuine then you may still be able to use those funds towards your deposit – however this does vary lender to lender.
-At Pepper Money, we accept 100% gifted deposits on some of our home loan options, meaning you can use non-genuine savings for your full deposit.
+Yes, depending on the lender.
+At Pepper Money, we accept 100% gifted deposits on some of our home loan options, which means you may be able to use non-genuine savings for your full deposit.

 How much savings do you need to buy a house